-Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that have seamlessly transitioned into guarding and protecting.
-Not only are they superb family dogs, but also formidable guardians for the home, including your kids.
+Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that perfectly transition into guarding and protecting.
+Not only are they superb family dogs, but also top guard dogs for the home, including your kids.

 The Cane Corso may be one of the most underrated guard dogs.
-They don’t have the prestige of the Rottweiler, but they have the smarts and physical ability to be great.
+They may not have the prestige of the Rottweiler, but they have the smarts and physical ability to be great.
 And according to The Spruce Pets, they’re one of the best in the business.

 In a social gathering they are typically more relaxed.
 This can change when my kids are involved, as they then tend to keep a very close eye on them at all times.– Black Shadow (Mastiff Forum)

 When properly trained and socialized, the Cane Corso can be a great second pair of eyes on your kids.
-We would never suggest leaving your dog home alone with your children.
-However, if a stranger approaches them, they’ll be there to check things out.
+However, we would never suggest leaving your dog home alone with a small kid.
+However, if a stranger approaches them, you can be sure they’ll investigate.

 It’s no secret: kids will be kids, that is, they’ll likely play rough and be rowdy.
 However, not all dog breeds respond well to this rough play.
 For example, the small Chihuahua tends to snap back at this behavior.
 It’s why they’re aren’t best for small kids.

 Cane Corsos, on the other hand, can handle the roughness from the little ones.
 Don’t get me wrong, we aren’t saying tail-pulling and riding the dog is okay.
-But combined with their patience, they likely won’t react hostile to a kid accidentally bumping into them.
+But combined with their patience, it may take a lot for them to react hostile to a kid.

 For the most part, a Cane Corso will be a silent dog.
 They won’t likely bark unless there’s some reason to, such as an approaching stranger or intruder on the property.
 In fact, it’s this quality that makes the Cane Corso such an attractive guard dog.

 And as a parent, you may already know that sporadic loud noises and young kids, especially toddlers, don’t mix well.
-Excessive and loud barking can startle a young child and put them into tears within seconds.
+That is, excessive and loud barking can startle a young child and put them into tears within seconds.

 It’s true that the Cane Corso has many ideal qualities that make them great dogs for kids.
 Even so, there are things to consider and be aware of, before bringing one home.
 After all, these big dogs are powerful and can pose a threat to children.

-Like with most hunting dog breeds, the Cane Corso will have high prey drive.
-The dog’s innate tendencies are what made them special hunting dogs in the first place.
+Like with most hunting dogs, the Cane Corso will have high prey drive.
+After all, the dog’s instincts are what made them special hunting dogs in the first place.
 If they see a squirrel or possum run through the yard, they’ll likely start chasing.

 The problem with this is that the Cane Corso could potentially view young children as “prey.”
 When kids run around and squeal, they’re exhibiting prey-like behaviors.
-Though, this may be a bigger problem early on, as they’re still getting to know the kids.
+This may be a bigger problem in early on, as they’re still getting to know the kids.

 But if you bring your children’s friends over to play, this could be a different story.
-If unfamiliar kids are chasing around the kids of the home, the Cane Corso may feel the urge to intervene.
+If “stranger” kids are chasing around your kids, the Cane Corso may feel the urge to intervene.
 And, it may not end so well for the other kids.

-This scenario is why it’s so important for Cane Corsos to have extensive socializing early on in puppyhood.
-The more children (of all ages) they interact with, the more likely they’ll be able to differentiate “fun play” from aggressive behavior.
+This scenario is why it’s so important for Cane Corsos to have extensive socializing early on.
+The more children (of all ages) they interact with, the more likely they’ll be able to differentiate the “fun play” from aggressive behaviors.

 The good news is that Cane Corsos are relatively easy to train.
-Thanks to their people-loving personalities and eagerness to please, they tend to respond well to obedience.
-However, they can be difficult to handle due to their dominant nature.
+Thanks to their people-loving attitude and an eagerness to please, they tend to respond well to obedience.
+Still, they can be difficult to handle due to their dominant nature.

 As a result, we don’t recommend Cane Corsos for first time owners or novice trainers.
 They will closely observe you (the owner), much more than a small lap dog would.
-But they’re doing this because they’re looking for leadership.
+But they’re doing this because they’re looking for leadership in the pack.

 If you don’t firmly hold the “alpha dog” title, it’s likely a Cane Corso will try to assume the alpha role in the family.
-Of course, this could lead to troublesome behaviors down the line, especially if they’re interacting with the children.
+Of course, this could lead to troublesome behaviors down the line, especially if they will be interacting with kids.

 When we suggest establishing dominance, we’re not suggesting showing aggression towards the dog to say “i’m the boss.”
-Often times, this will lead to fear and anxiety, which can lead to reciprocated aggression from the dogs.
+Often times, this may lead to fear or anxiety, which can result in aggressive behaviors from the dog.